 - the return of the mokopuna to their home – s139, s140

 - a successful transition towards independence – s140(1)(d).

-Ensure that the voice of mokopuna is sought and heard; remember that mokopuna over the age of 12 must give written consent to s140 extended care agreement.
+Ensure that the voice of mokopuna is sought and heard; remember that mokopuna over the age of 12 must give consent to a s140 extended care agreement.
 This consent must be recorded in CYRAS and the s140 agreement.

 Monitoring the plan

 Time limits must be carefully observed.
 Once the agreement has expired there is no authority for the chief executive to retain the mokopuna in care.